 How are lap pools installed?

 The lap pool installation process looks a lot like the installation process for a full-size swimming pool.
 Depending on whether you choose an above ground pool or in-ground pool, this process will differ substantially.

 When you order a fibreglass lap pool for above ground installation, a lot of the work is done before the pool ever gets to you.
 Our Compass fibreglass lap pools are prefabricated and delivered by road to your doorstep in one complete unit, ready to be installed.
 The installation process for an above ground fibreglass pool is essentially plug and play.

 The only potential difficulties to keep in mind are creating a level surface for the pool, and the potential need for a support structure.
 In most cases, a deck or other weight-bearing structure will be built around the above ground pool to provide reinforcement and extra strength once the pool is full of water and people.
-This process can take anywhere from an afternoon to a few days.
+This pool design and building process can take anywhere from an afternoon to a few days.